 The right to keep and bear arms

-The NYS “Safe Act” was passed under false pretenses when Cuomo declared an “emergency” (Cuomo loves that word).
+The NYS “Safe Act” was passed under false pretenses when then-governor Andrew Cuomo declared an “emergency” (big government loves that word).
 The police cannot protect you from imminent threats and that is not their job.
 Every individual has the right and, in fact, the duty to defend his or her own life and the lives of her family and neighbors.
 We support the outright, immediate, unconditional repeal of the NYS Safe Act.

 The coronavirus lockdown

 The response has been an example of government overreach.
 Economic hardship can be more deadly than a virus, especially to the working poor.
 The China-style lockdown has caused more damage than the virus ever could.
 There is no scientific evidence that the lockdown has had any more than a minor effect on public health, and even those most vulnerable to the virus would have been better off taking recommended precautions without also having to face the economic hardship of a damaged economy.
 Libertarians believe that the least intrusive solution is the best one.
 The model employed in some of the Scandinavian countries consisted of social distancing and face masks only, with quarantine reserved for members of high-risk groups only.
 The D’s and R’s use every crisis as an opportunity to advance their agenda of “empire building.”